Ibn Ashur

-Muhammad al-Ṭāhir ibn ʿĀshūr (full name محمد الطاهر ابن محمد ابن محمد الطاهر ابن عاشور Muḥammad al-Ṭāhir ibn Muḥammad ibn Muḥammad al-Ṭāhir ibn ʿĀshūr;
+Muḥammad al-Ṭāhir ibn ʿĀshūr (full name محمد الطاهر ابن محمد ابن محمد الطاهر ابن عاشور Muḥammad al-Ṭāhir ibn Muḥammad ibn Muḥammad al-Ṭāhir ibn ʿĀshūr;

-1879 – August 1973) was a graduate of University of Ez-Zitouna and a well known Islamic scholar.
+1879 – August 1973) was a Tunisian scholar, graduate of University of Ez-Zitouna and a well known Islamic scholar.
 He studied classical Islamic scholarship with reform-minded scholars.
 He became a judge then Shaykh al-Islām in 1932.
 He was a writer and author on the subject of reforming Islamic education and jurisprudence.
-He is best remembered for his Qur'anic exegesis, al-Tahrir wa'l-tanwir (The Verification and Enlightenment).
+He is best remembered for his Qur'anic exegesis, al-Tahrir wa'l-Tanwir (The Verification and Enlightenment).

 Early life

 Muhammad al-Tahir ibn Ashur was born in Tunis in 1879 to an affluent family and died in 1973 at age 94.
 He was of Andalusian origin.
 The family had shown dedication to the pursuit of knowledge for generations.
 His grandfather was especially renowned.
-When he entered Zaytuna, care was made to provide him the best teachers.
+When he entered Zaytuna, care was made to provide him with the best teachers.
 He was a teacher at Zaytuna all his life.
 His masterpiece is the Maqasid al-Shari'ah al-Islamiyyah, the Intents, or Higher Goals of Islamic Law, published in 1946.
-He is famous for rejecting Habib Bourguiba's (president of Tunisia) request for a fatwa to justify abandoning the fast of the month of Ramadan because it harmed productivity.
+He is famous for rejecting Habib Bourguiba's (president of Tunisia) request for a fatwa to justify abandoning the fast of the month of Ramadan claiming it harmed productivity.
 He responded by stating "Prescribed for you is fasting", and announced on the radio, "God has spoken the truth and Bourguiba has spoken falsehood."
 He was, as a result, dismissed from his post.

 Influenced by a visit to Tunisia by Muhammad Abduh, Ibn Ashur combined knowledge of the classics with a desire to revive Islamic civilization.
 He positioned himself as a bridge between the classical Islamic legal heritage and the needs of a modern world.
-His references to the great works of law are respectful, but he does not hesitate to point out shortcomings.
+His references to the great works of law are respectful and at times praiseworthy, but he does not hesitate to point out shortcomings.
 Responding to modern challenges to Islamic traditions, Ibn Ashur called for substantive reforms in Islamic education.
 His work on the ultimate purposes of Shari'a represented an attempt to revive the maqasid theory of Shatibi and an effort to renew Islamic legal theory.

 Personal views

-Ibn Ashur intended his work to be relevant for the modern world.
-He claimed that the discipline of usul al-fiqh had reached its limits and become over-burdened with methodological technicalities.
+Ibn Ashur intended his work to be relevant to the modern world.
+He claimed that the discipline of usul al-fiqh (Islamic jurisprudence) had reached its limits and become over-burdened with methodological technicalities.
 Appropriate legal responses to situations in the modern world cannot be found by delving deeper and deeper into the meaning of a word.